Farm Animal Welfare

 - Cages and overcrowding.

-- Physical alterations, like teeth-clipping or tail-docking, performed without anesthetic.
+- Physical alterations like teeth-clipping or tail-docking, performed without anesthetic

-- Indoor confinement with poor air quality and unnatural light patterns.
+- Indoor confinement with poor air quality and unnatural light patterns

-- Inability to engage in natural behaviors.
+- Inability to engage in important natural behaviors, like laying eggs in nests or roosting at night

 - Natural: Does not impact animal welfare in any way.